 A detailed gravity survey was completed at the Jervois project in early 2016.
 Results of this survey have proved very effective at locating magnetite and garnet-altered rocks that are commonly proximal to mineralisation.
 Magnetite-garnet altered rocks are significantly denser than the unaltered country rocks and constitute a good gravity target.
 This is especially evident in areas such as Marshall, Reward and in the fold hinge zone at Rockface where the gravity response is significantly higher.
 The presence of high density sulphide minerals can make the gravity response even larger.

-A gravity survey will now be undertaken at Unca Creek.
-The objective will be to improve the understanding of the geology, and in combination with existing drilling results, previous geophysical surveys and structural mapping, define and refine new and existing drill targets.
+A gravity survey has been complete over the entire Unca Creek tenement.
+This has improved the understanding of the geology, and in combination with existing drilling results, previous geophysical surveys and structural mapping, defined and refined new and existing drill targets.